-Shortlisted for the Hugo, Nebula, Locus, Kitschies and Audie awards this is the stunning first instalment in a fantasy trilogy set in a world of volcanoes and earthquakes, where the power to control the earth is the most dangerous of all.
-The New York Times called The Fifth Season 'intricate and extraordinary'
+This is the stunning first instalment in a fantasy trilogy set in a world of volcanoes and earthquakes, where the power to control the earth is the most dangerous of all.
+The New York Times calls THE FIFTH SEASON 'intricate and extraordinary'

 THIS IS THE WAY THE WORLD ENDS . . .
 FOR THE LAST TIME.